 If I was interested in a high end professional controller I would take a look at the DDJ SR. With exceptional sound quality and an easy to accustom to layout you’ll quickly learn to use it to it’s fullest potential.
 The quality of the materials is to be expected of a mid tier controller.
 It’s made of plastic but has a feel of Pioneer quality and feels more like a portable piece of equipment than a permanent install.

 Deck Swapping and other Features

-The DDJ-SB2 is a four deck controller and two decks share real estate on the device.
+The DDJ-SB3 is a four deck controller and two decks share real estate on the device.
 It has two buttons on it to switch between the first and second deck on each side.
 This allows you to Cue up three different tracks and manage four at once.
 This alone pulls it out of beginner territory as it essentially doubles the complexity but also triples the capabilities of the controllers ability to create.
 With the four deck control it heavily outclasses competition at the price point.
-The only thing that comes close is the Denon MC4000.

 This isn’t totally unrestrained control though.
 The only issue found with this feature is that you can’t adjust both deck 1 and deck 3 (Or decks 2&4) at the same time because they share the same jogwheel, library, transport and mixer interface.
 The only thing you can adjust separately is the volume levels of each deck.
 Meaning you have to do some juggling and this adds a bit of a learning curve for new users.
 The real art happens once this toggle is mastered.